|•Seine River Cruises »||• Moulin Rouge »|

-Before you board that east-bound jet there are a few things to learn that will help you prepare for your visit as well as satisfy your curiosity.
+Before you board that east-bound jet there are a few things to learn that will help you prepare for your visit, make your visit easier and more memorable, as well as satisfy your curiosity.

 It's good to know about tipping in France, how to ride the Metro, where the embassies are, perhaps a bit of history of Paris, certainly weather information and even what to wear in Paris.